zdravkov/kendo-docs/getting-started/web/editor/preventing-xss.md

 ---
-nav_title: Preventing XSS
+title: Preventing XSS
-title: Preventing Cross-site scripting (XSS) attacks with Editor UI widget | Kendo UI Documentation
+page_title: Preventing Cross-site scripting (XSS) attacks with Editor UI widget | Kendo UI Documentation
 description: This help topic explains the security implications of allowing HTML editing in your pages and provide guidelines on how to secure them.
-nav_position: 5
+position: 5
 ---

 # Overview